 The College is committed to protecting its members from harassment.
-It has adopted a Code of Practice Relating to Harassment which is set out in G.5, below.
-The Code gives guidance on how any member of the College who has suffered harassment and wishes to make a complaint should proceed.
-In the first instance, you may find it helpful to seek advice from the Harassment Officer, Dr Anne Edwards (see above), or from a member of the Welfare Team.
+It has adopted a Policy and Procedure on Harassment which is set out in G.5, below and online at www.bnc.ox.ac.uk/downloads/official information/Harassment Policy copy copy.pdf.
+The Policy gives guidance on how any member of the College who has suffered harassment and wishes to make a complaint should proceed.
+In the first instance, you may find it helpful to seek advice from one of the College harassment officers, who are the Senior Tutor, Chaplain, and Diversity and Equality Officer (see above), or from another member of the Welfare Team.